Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 > **Note:** The script in the fleet-networking repo should only be run once the script in the fleet repo has been
 > run to ensure the member agents can communicate with the hub cluster.

+### Run the join script in the fleet networking repository

 Clone the [fleet-networking repository](https://github.com/Azure/fleet-networking) and navigate to the root directory of the repo.